Lessons I Learned Writing My First Book ‘God and Hamilton’

 Writing a book has been a dream of mine twenty years in the making.
 On June 6th, I realized that dream when my first book, God and Hamilton: Spiritual Themes From the Life of Alexander Hamilton & the Broadway Musical He Inspired released on Amazon.com.

 The process of writing a book was equal parts rewarding, frustrating, discouraging, and exhilarating.
-Throughout the entire process, God taught me invaluable truths that have transformed my with Him and my perspective on writing and the creative act.
+Throughout the entire process, God taught me invaluable truths that have transformed my relationship with Him and my perspective on writing and the creative act.
 I share some of those lessons learned here, in the hope that they will encourage you in your creative journey.

 Lesson #1: Write for an Audience of One